 Los Poblanos Historic Inn is a pastoral oasis on Rio Grande Boulevard in Los Ranchos de Albuquerque.
 Located 4 miles from Old Town, this verdant gem is a world unto itself, a serene getaway for travelers, and a lush wedding venue and events space for locals.
-The 25-acre property features an inn, a cultural center, two pools (including the first pool ever installed in the Duke City), a working farm, a distillation operation, and a restaurant helmed by a James Beard–nominated chef.
+The 25-acre property features an inn, a cultural center, two pools (including the first pool ever installed in the Duke City), a working farm, a distillation operation, and an award winning restaurant.
 Gardens and fields of aromatic lavender surround the property.
 Several peacocks and guinea hens patrol the place, occasionally serving as unwanted alarm clocks.
 The front desk provides ear plugs.

 Albert and Ruth Simms

 Originally the property was part of the Elena Gallegos land grant, owned by Ambrosio and Juan Cristobal Armijo in the late 1800s.
 The parcel stretched from the banks of the Rio Grande to the base of the Sandia mountains, an enormous tract that provided both viable land for crops and ample grazing land for livestock.

 In the 1930s, Congressman Albert Simms and his wife, Ruth, purchased the 800-acre property.
 They developed a model experimental farm during the 1930s and 1940s, growing a variety of crops, like alfalfa, oats, corn, barley, sugar beets, and lavender, now the signature crop at Los Poblanos.
 This was also the original home of Creamland Dairies, one of the pioneers of New Mexico’s dairy industry.